-Justice Hammond graduated from the University of Auckland and the University of Illinois.
+PresidentSir Grant Hammond graduated from the University of Auckland and the University of Illinois.
 He was a partner in the Hamilton law firm of Tompkins Wake & Co.
 He was then a Professor of Law in American and Canadian Universities, and Chairman of a Canadian law reform agency, before becoming a Professor of Law and Dean of Law at the University of Auckland.
 He has been a Visiting Professor of Law at Cornell, the Law Foundation Professor in Canada, and the Robert S Campbell Fellow at Magdalen College, Oxford.
 He is the author of numerous published articles and books.
-He was appointed a Judge of the High Court in 1992 and to the Court of Appeal in January 2004.
+He is a Doctor of Laws in the University of Waikato.
+He was appointed a Judge of the New Zealand High Court in 1992 and to the Court of Appeal in January 2004.
+He retired from that Court by reason of age in 2014, but continues to sit on the Samoa Court of Appeal.Sir Grant Hammond's appointment as a Law Commissioner is until May 2016.

 Hon Dr Wayne Mapp served as the MP for the North Shore electorate from the 1996 elections until his retirement in late 2011.
 In 2008, Wayne gained the Ministerial portfolios of Defence and Research, Science and Technology.